-For the reasons that I have set forth above, the Taxpayer is entitled to a total refund of all Live Entertainment Taxes paid, together with appropriate interest, and requests immediate payment of the same.
-If there is any further information that you need in order to be able to complete the processing of this Claim for Refund, please do not hesitate to contact me directly.
+For the reasons that I have set forth above, the Taxpayer respectfully requests that the Department of Taxation's decision denying the Taxpayer's claim for refund of any and all Live Entertainment Taxes paid for the reporting period of February 2004, be reversed.
+The Taxpayer is entitled to a total refund of all Live Entertainment Taxes paid, together with appropriate interest, and requests immediate payment of the same.